 No, you do not need a solicitor2 to go through probate.
 The process is straightforward and reasonably uncomplicated.

 You will be required to fill out the appropriate paperwork with all of your information and the deceased person’s details.
 Once this has been done, a letter is sent off requesting that an executor is appointed for handling everything on behalf of the estate.

-The court will then assign someone or approve some company who specializes in such matters to serve as executors; they are authorized by law under Public Trustee Act 1882 s 88(ii) “to execute any deed poll, sale or other document necessary to the performance of their duties”.
+The court will then assign someone or approve some company who specializes in such matters to serve as executors; they are authorized by law under Public Trustee Act 1882 s 88(ii) “to execute any deed poll, sale or another document necessary to the performance of their duties”.

-This person or company will then go through all the assets and liquidate them to pay off any debt, taxes or expenses owed.
+This person or company will then go through all the assets and liquidate them to pay off any debt, taxes, or expenses owed.

 Once this has been done, they are required to send you a letter confirming what is left in the estate.
-This should also include anything given away whilst going through probate, which would be some tax liability for beneficiaries on those gifts.
+This should also include anything given away whilst going through probate, which would be some tax liability for beneficiaries of those gifts.
 If there’s nothing left over after everything else is paid off, then it means that you inherit everything from your loved one without issue.